1930 Graf Zeppelin stamps: Conception and design

 The Bureau of Engraving and Printing created plates of two hundred postage stamps divided into four panes of fifty stamps each.
 The panes were perforated with 11 gauge perforations.
 Because a margin (selvage) of paper extended around all four sides of each pane there are no stamps with straight edges.

 A total of 1,000,000 of each denomination were printed, but only 227,260 stamps in all were sold, or 7% of the total.
-The Zeppelin stamps were withdrawn from sale on June 30, 1930 and the remaining stocks were destroyed by the Post Office Department.
+The Zeppelin stamps were withdrawn from sale on June 30, 1930, and the remaining stocks were destroyed by the Post Office Department.

 The set of three stamps shared a common border design inscribed with the words GRAF ZEPPELIN (first row) and EUROPE – PAN AMERICAN FLIGHT (second row) in upper case letters near the top of the border, and with the words UNITED STATES POSTAGE, also in upper case, along the bottom border.
 The stamps were printed in different colors for each denomination.
 The attractive stamps were highly publicized but were considered controversial among some collectors and others who refused to purchase these issues, complaining that the Post Office was charging too much while at the same time trying to drive up the demand for these stamps by destroying the unsold issues.
-The $4.55 face value for the set of three stamps was a significant amount of money during the depression years.
+The $4.55 face value for the set of three stamps was a significant amount of money during the Great Depression.
 However, over time, these stamps increased in popularity.
 They became highly sought after by stamp and postal history collectors and remain so today.